nickmachairas/doctorate/docs/2-database/_database.rst

 .. note::

-   This chapter will be updated by 12/6/2019 with additional details on the features and background processes of *NYU Pile Capacity*.
+   This chapter will be updated by 12/9/2019 with additional details on the features and background processes of *NYU Pile Capacity* that was recently developed.

 .. figure:: figures/plt_warehouse_schematic.png